 When the Germans invaded Belgium, Arthur Schrynemakers told his wife, who was French, and their three children, a son and two daughters, who were born in England, to flee to England.
 The son, also known as Arthur, joined the British Army.
 He dropped the name Schrynemakers and went by his middle name of Britton.
-He was first assigned to do guard duty at Windsor Castle.
+He was first assigned to guard duty at Windsor Castle.
+He appears in the following photo on the left.

 But when it became known that he spoke German, Dutch, and French as well as English, Arthur Britton was assigned to Field Security.
-His next assignment was to Tunisia.
+His next assignment was to Tunisia, where he is shown in the photo below on his motorcycle in Tunisia.
+Note the 45 F.S.P. identification on the wall of the building.

 Shortly after D-Day, Sgt.
 Britton and his men arrived in France.
-They were the first British troops in Lille and were mobbed by the happy Frenchmen.
+They were the first British troops in Lille and were mobbed by the happy Frenchmen, as you can see the photo below.
+He and his men were hoisted up and carried on the shoulders of the crowd to the best hotel.

-After that was the Ardenne where he was responsible for checking the identity of American soldiers to make sure they were not Germans attempting to infiltrate the American lines.
+After Britton’s leave in Brussels came the Belgian Ardenne where he was responsible for checking the identity of American soldiers to make sure they were not Germans attempting to infiltrate the American lines.
+He is shown below at the far left in the Ardenne in December 1944.
+Thanks to the research of Jean-Marie Schrynemakers, the woman in the photo has been identified as Josephine Fivet, known as Fina, born in Yvoir, Belgium, Feb.
+10, 1924.

 Britton’s men added the following to the bare bones of the arrest report: